panzerdp/dmitripavlutin.com/content/posts/060-replace-all/index.md

 Finally, the new proposal [String.prototype.replaceAll()](https://github.com/tc39/proposal-string-replaceall) (at stage 3) brings the `replaceAll()` method to JavaScript's strings.

-`replaceAll()` method replaces all appearances of a string with just 1 method call, without workaround like splitting an array or creating regular expressions.
+`replaceAll(search, replaceWith)` string method replaces all appearances of `search` string with `replaceWith`, without any workarounds.

 Let's replace all occurrences of `'duck'` with `'goose'`: